cicl-stanford/moral_dynamics/README.md

 * ```moral_kinematics_scenarios.py``` contains all of the defined simulations we used in our paper
 * ```features.py``` contains all of the functions for computing kinematic features from simulation JSON data
 * ```video.py``` contains all of the functions for recording the simulations as videos that then are used for stimuli in our experiments
+* ```counterfactual.py``` contains the functions necessary for running counterfactual simulations over a given set of scenarios

 ## data